-The three programs are: Aid and Attendance, Housebound and Geriatrics Health Care.
-Below we will discuss each of these programs.
+The three programs are: Aid and Attendance, Housebound, and Geriatrics Health Care.
+Below, we will discuss each of these programs.

 Aid and Attendance

 Remember that all three of the above mentioned services will qualify you for an added amount in your pension.
 You will need your typical information and identification to apply for these benefits.
-The process can completed online from the VA website.
+The process can be completed online from the VA website.
 In addition, you will need medical confirmation from your physician.
 To sum it up, the easiest and most convenient way is to apply is through an online process.
 This will most likely be quicker and more concise.
 Otherwise, you will need to obtain the proper application forms.
-Below you will find detailed instructions on how to apply to ensure you only have to do it once.
+Below, you will find detailed instructions on how to apply to ensure you only have to do it once.

 Special Monthly Compensation

 The special monthly compensation is an amount added to your regular pension payment.
 In order to qualify for this increase, your housebound status must be a result of your service in the military.
 In addition, a surviving mate may qualify for the special monthly compensation.
 Online applications are welcome.
 To know exactly what you are eligible for is the key to improving the quality of life.
 A representative can help to determine which plans will be given to those who need it most.
 Since the process can be difficult, there are people to point you in the right direction.
 There is help available in abundance for those who have served our country, and for the elderly on a wide scale.